Skip to main content

 To do this, we gather as much information about users as possible.
 For example:

-• Who your likely users are
+• who your likely users are

-• What they’re trying to do
+• what they’re trying to do

-• What users need from you to achieve their goal.
-This can be an outcome, or just gaining knowledge
+• what users need from you to achieve their goal – this can be an outcome, or just gaining knowledge

-• How they currently do it (for example, the website or channels they’re using to access advice)
+• how they currently do it (for example, the website or channels they’re using to access advice)

-• The problems or frustrations they experience while doing so
+• the problems or frustrations they experience while doing so

-• What language they use to express their need
+• what language they use to express their need

 It’s important to clearly define what questions you want to answer before you start research, and then think about the best way to find out those answers.